trellix-enterprise/mvision-edr-activity-feed/README.md

 # MVISION EDR - ACTIVITY FEED

 - Open Source ActivityFeed integrated with OpenDXL streaming client (https://github.com/opendxl/opendxl-streaming-client-python).
-- It includes Client samples that shares thread-data between MVISION EDR and SIEM: Primary interchange method supported for SIEM OnPrem solution: 1.
-SysLog.
+- It includes Client samples that shares thread-data between MVISION EDR and SIEM OnProem.
+- SysLog is being used as the primary interchange method of a SIEM OnPrem solution.